How to Optimize Your Google My Business Listing

 Maps can't find screenshot

-• Log in to Google My Business and go to enter a new business to see if it pops up.
+• Log in to Google Business Profile and go to enter a new business to see if it pops up.
 If it is missed however you may accidentally create a duplicate listing.

 Google find your business screenshot